-The goal of the informal complaint procedure is to stop inappropriate behavior and/or unlawful harassment (see definition on page 1) and to investigate and facilitate resolution through an informal means, if possible.
-The informal complaint procedure is provided as a less formal option for an employee who believes s/he has been unlawfully harassed or retaliated against in the Corporation's employment opportunities, programs, and/or activities, or, if initially occurring off Corporation grounds or outside the Corporation's employment opportunities, programs, and activities, affecting the Corporation environment.
-This informal procedure is not required as a precursor to the filing of a formal complaint and/or filing a concurrent criminal complaint, and will be utilized only where the parties (alleged target of harassment and alleged harasser(s)) agree to participate in such process.
+The goal of the informal complaint procedure is to stop inappropriate behavior promptly and facilitate resolution through informal means, if possible.
+The informal complaint procedure is provided as a less formal option for a Corporation employee, other member of the Corporation community or Third Party who alleges unlawful harassment or retaliation.
+This informal procedure is not required as a precursor to the filing of a formal complaint.

+The informal process is available only in those circumstances where the Complainant and the Respondent mutually agree to participate in it.

-Employees, other members of the Corporation community, or third parties who believe that they have been subjected to unlawful harassment (see definition on page 1) or retaliated against may proceed immediately to the formal complaint process and individuals who seek resolution through the informal procedure may request that the informal process be terminated at any time to move to the formal complaint procedure.
+The Complainant may proceed immediately to the formal complaint process, and individuals who seek resolution through the informal procedure may request that the informal process be terminated at any time to move to the formal complaint process.

-However, all complaints of unlawful harassment (see definition on page 1) involving a Corporation employee, any adult member of the Corporation community, or a third party against a student will be formally investigated.
-Similarly, any allegations of sexual violence will be formally investigated.
+All complaints involving a Corporation employee, any other adult member of the Corporation community, or a Third Party and a student will be formally investigated.

-As an initial course of action, if an individual feels that s/he is being unlawfully harassed (see definition on page 1) and s/he is able and feels safe doing so, the individual should tell or otherwise inform the harasser that the conduct is unwelcome and must stop.
-Such direct communication should not be utilized in circumstances involving sexual violence.
-The complaining individual should address the allegedly harassing conduct as soon after it occurs as possible.
-The Compliance Officer(s) is/are available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual if requested to do so.
-An individual who is uncomfortable or unwilling to inform the harasser of his/her complaint is not prohibited from otherwise filing an informal or a formal complaint.
-In addition, with regard to certain types of unlawful harassment, such as sexual harassment, the Compliance Officer may advise against the use of the informal complaint process.
+As an initial course of action, if a Complainant feels comfortable and safe in doing so, the individual should tell or otherwise inform the Respondent that the alleged harassing conduct is unwelcome and must stop.
+The Complainant should address the allegedly harassing conduct as soon after it occurs as possible.
+The COs are available to support and counsel individuals when taking this initial step or to intervene on behalf of the Complainant if requested to do so.
+A Complainant who is uncomfortable or unwilling to approach the Respondent directly about the allegedly inappropriate conduct may file an informal or a formal complaint.

+In addition, with regard to certain types of unlawful harassment, such as sexual harassment, the CO may advise against the use of the informal complaint process.

-An individual who believes s/he has been unlawfully harassed (see definition on page 1) may make an informal complaint, either orally or in writing: 1) to a teacher, other employee, or building administrator; 2) directly to one (1) of the Compliance Officers; and/or 3) to the Superintendent or other Corporation-level employee.
+A Complainant who alleges harassment based on a protected class or retaliation may make an informal complaint, either orally or in writing: 1) to a building administrator; 2) directly to one (1) of the COs; or 3) to the Superintendent or other Corporation-level employee.

-All informal complaints must be reported to one of the Compliance Officers who will either facilitate an informal resolution as described below on his/her own, or appoint another individual to facilitate an informal resolution.
+All informal complaints must be reported to one (1) of the COs, who either will facilitate an informal resolution as described below or appoint another individual to facilitate an informal resolution.

-The Corporation's informal complaint procedure is designed to provide employees, other members of the Corporation community or third parties who believe they are being subjected to unlawful harassment (see definition on page 1) with a range of options designed to bring about a resolution of their concerns.
-Depending upon the nature of the complaint and the wishes of the individual claiming unlawful harassment, informal resolution may involve, but not be limited to, one or more of the following:
+The Corporation's informal complaint procedure is designed to provide the Complainant with a range of options aimed at bringing about a resolution of the Complainant's concerns.
+Depending upon the nature of the complaint and the wishes of the

-- A. Advising the individual about how to communicate the unwelcome nature of the behavior to the alleged harasser. - B. Distributing a copy of the anti-harassment policy as a reminder to the individuals in the school building or office where the individual whose behavior is being questioned works or attends. - C. If both parties agree, the Compliance Officer may arrange and facilitate a meeting between the individual claiming harassment and the individual accused of harassment to work out a mutual resolution.
-Such a meeting is not appropriate in circumstances involving sexual violence.
+Complainant, informal resolution may involve but is not limited to one (1) or more of the following: Advising the Complainant about how to communicate the unwelcome nature of the behavior to the Respondent.

+Distributing a copy of Policy 1662 - Anti-Harassment to the individuals in the school building or office where the Respondent works or attends school.

+If both parties agree, the CO may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution.

-While there are no set time limits within which an informal complaint must be resolved, one of the Compliance Officers or a designee will exercise his/her authority to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint, may file a complaint with the United States Department of Education, Office for Civil Rights (OCR), the Indiana Civil Rights Commission (ICRC) or Equal Employment Opportunity Commission (EEOC), and/or may file a concurrent criminal complaint with the law enforcement agency having jurisdiction.
-Parties who are dissatisfied with the results of the informal complaint process may proceed to file a formal complaint.
-And, as stated above, parties may request that the informal process be terminated at any time to move to the formal complaint process.
+While there are no set time limits within which an informal complaint must be resolved, the CO or designee is directed to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.

+If the Complainant is dissatisfied with the results of the informal complaint process, the Complainant may proceed to file a formal complaint.
+And, as stated above, either party may request that the informal process be terminated at any time to move to the formal complaint process.
-One (1) of the Compliance Officers or a designee will retain all materials generated as part of the informal complaint process in accordance with the Board's records retention policy (see Policy 8310, Policy 8320, and Policy 8330).